tiffanyjalovec/connectfour/README.md

 # Connect 4 #

 ## Summary ##
 Your exercise will be to create a web version of the classic game of Connect4.
-The classic board consists of 6 columns with 7 rows high.
+Our board consists of 6 columns with 7 rows high.
 At the start of a new game, the board is empty.
 If you have never played Connect4, there are plenty of explanations out on the Internet.

 ## Objective ##